module-federation/aegis/README.md

 1) Git clone Aegis and run `yarn link`
 2) Git clone Microlib and run `yarn link "@module-federation/aegis"`
 3) Then follow the steps mentioned above under the Using Aegis section

+## WebAssembly
+New features:
+- Polyglot support (Models can be written in any lang)
+- Port to AssemblyScript: Aegis runs on anything WASM does

+## Deployment Orchestration
+Private overlay network for Aegis nodes
+Supports:
+- Object mesh / distributed object cache
+- Operations Automation (e.g. think Kubernetes, but understands the app) Based on:
+- Web3 (blockchain)
+- Software defined network
+- Mesh-link
+-